Winning-Software/loom-spinner/README.md

 `http://localhost:<nginx-port>` and your container is accessible via the command line for things like running unit tests.

-**Loom Spinner CLI is currently in the early stages of development and thus only has limited features, such as the only database option currently being SQLite.
+**Loom Spinner CLI is currently in the early stages of development and thus only has limited features, such as only allowing you to use a SQLite database.
 More options will be added in subsequent releases.**

 # Installation